rob3rt-keating/Q/README.md

 ## Donation
-> If you think that any information you obtained here is worth of some money and are willing to pay for it, feel free to send any amount through paypal.
+> If you feel this application will help you on your learning path, feel free to send any amount through paypal.

 <table>
 <th>Paypal</th>